emeraldimp/ResourceMigrator/readme.md

 This project will automatically generate `*.xml` resource files for Android, and static classes for iOS bool, dimen, integer, color, string resources (no items.resx support).

+The project now contains the code for a VisualStudio extension, but only for VisualStudio 2015+

 ##Recommended Usage
 Put all of your resources in `*.resx` files in your Portable Class Libraries (PCL's), run the tool, and add the generated resources to the project.
 ResourceMigrator will ignore projects with "Test" in their name.